Support and personal development for young people at North Lakes is further enhanced by the therapeutic support afforded to the staff teams.

 - Ensure that transition planning takes place early.

-- Involve outside agencies at an early stage and encourage young people to source community based support.
+- utilise local agencies at an early stage and encourage young people to source community based support.

 Working with vulnerable young people requires thorough and ongoing assessment of individual and group needs and safety.
 Special attention is given to any risk factors and the safety of the young people in conjunction with other staff members, outside agencies involved in their care and alerting the relevant services where risk is indicated.

 “Transitions are exceptionally well managed.
 Leaders and staff take time to understand the needs of young people prior to them being placed at or leaving the home.” – Ofsted OUTSTANDING Kenilworth House 2017/18.